rails/rails/guides/source/routing.md

 end
 ```

-Calling `draw(:admin)` inside the `Rails.application.routes.draw` block itself will try to load a route
+Calling `draw(:admin)` inside the `Rails.application.routes.draw` block itself
-file that has the same name as the argument given (`admin.rb` in this example).
+will try to load a route file that has the same name as the argument given
-The file needs to be located inside the `config/routes` directory or any sub-directory (i.e. `config/routes/admin.rb` or `config/routes/external/admin.rb`).
+(`admin.rb` in this example).
+The file needs to be located inside the
+`config/routes` directory or any sub-directory (i.e. `config/routes/admin.rb` or
+`config/routes/external/admin.rb`).

-You can use the normal routing DSL inside the `admin.rb` routing file, but you **shouldn't** surround it with the `Rails.application.routes.draw` block like you did in the main `config/routes.rb` file.
+NOTE: You can use the normal routing DSL inside a secondary routing file such as `admin.rb`, but *do not* surround it with the `Rails.application.routes.draw` block.
+That should be used in the main `config/routes.rb` file only.

 [`draw`]: https://api.rubyonrails.org/classes/ActionDispatch/Routing/Mapper/Resources.html#method-i-draw

-### Don't Use This Feature Unless You Really Need It

-Having multiple routing files makes discoverability and understandability harder.
+NOTE: Don't use the `draw` feature unless you really need it.
+Having multiple routing files make it harder to discover routes in one place.
 For most applications - even those with a few hundred routes - it's easier for developers to have a single routing file.
 The Rails routing DSL already offers a way to break routes in an organized manner with `namespace` and `scope`.

 Inspecting and Testing Routes